bcid/twitter_ios_starter/README.md

 Here's a walkthrough of implemented user stories:

 1. App icon in home screen and styled launch screen
-2. Logging in and viewing tweets with the user profile picture, username, and tweet text
 3. Staying logged in across restarts
 4. Logging out
 5. Pulling to refresh